telatin/covtobed/paper/paper.md

 encoding the output in the standard BED format [@bedtools].

-Here we describe `covtobed`, a C++ program designed to extract the depth of coverage per position from a sorted BAM file, eventually specifying a range of coverage of interest and a minimum length for the features printed in the output BED file.
+Here we describe `covtobed`, a C++ program designed to extract the depth of coverage per position from a sorted BAM file, optionally specifying a range of coverage of interest and a minimum length for the features printed in the output BED file.
-The fast parsing of BAM files is performed using `libbamtools` [@bamtools].
+Parsing of BAM files is performed using `libbamtools` [@bamtools].

-The implementation has been inspired by the UNIX programming phylosophy [@phylosophy], and thus `covtobed` performs a limited task and supports input and output streams.
+The design has been inspired by the UNIX programming phylosophy [@phylosophy], and thus `covtobed` performs a a single simple task and supports input and output streams.

 # Availability and Installation